Skip to content

 Conservation work

-The Banqueting dress has returned to Smallhythe Place following extensive conservation at our textile studio at Blickling.
+The Banqueting dress returned to Smallhythe Place in 2024 following extensive conservation at our textile studio at Blickling.
 The dress needed a great deal of intricate work, having been altered and embellished over the years to the detriment of the original design.

 The dress was extremely fragile due to the damage caused by repeated use on stage, and the various alterations and repairs that have been made to it since.
 After hours of exacting conservation it is ready to meet its public again.